Lisa Murkowski: Tenure and political positions

+During the first impeachment trial of Donald Trump, Murkowski called Trump's actions "shameful and wrong", but said "she cannot vote to convict" Trump and that his personal interests did not take precedence over those of the nation.
+She joined almost all Senate Republicans in voting to acquit Trump on both articles.

 In December 2020, during his lame-duck period, Trump vetoed the National Defense Authorization Act for Fiscal Year 2021.
 The veto left new Coast Guard cutters that were scheduled to be homeported in Alaska without port facilities to maintain them.
 Murkowski issued a press release that said, in part, "It’s incredible that the President chose to veto the annual National Defense Authorization Act, particularly because his reason for doing so is an issue not related to national defense."

 After Trump supporters attacked the United States Capitol on January 6, 2021, Murkowski said Trump should resign for inciting the insurrection.
-With this call for his resignation, she became the first Republican in the Senate to say that Trump should leave office before the inauguration of Joe Biden.
-When asked whether she would remain a Republican, she replied, "if the Republican Party has become nothing more than the party of Trump, I sincerely question whether this is the party for me", but added, "I have absolutely no desire to move over to the Democratic side of the aisle.
-I can't be somebody that I'm not."
-On May 27, 2021, along with five other Republicans and all present Democrats, Murkowski voted to establish a bipartisan commission to investigate the Capitol attack.
+With this, she became the first Senate Republican to say that Trump should leave office before Joe Biden was inaugurated.
+On February 13, she was one of seven Republican senators to vote to convict Trump in his second impeachment trial.
+That vote failed for lack of a two-thirds majority.
+On May 27, along with five other Republicans and all present Democrats, Murkowski voted to establish a bipartisan commission to investigate the Capitol attack.
 The vote failed for lack of 60 required "yes" votes.
-She was one of seven Republican senators to vote on February 13, 2021, to convict Trump in his second impeachment trial.
-That vote failed for lack of a two-thirds majority.

-Murkowski, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.
+Along with all other Senate and House Republicans, Murkowski voted against the American Rescue Plan Act of 2021.
 On September 30, 2021, she was among the 15 Senate Republicans to vote with all Democrats and both Independents for a temporary spending bill to avoid a government shutdown.
-On October 7, 2021, Murkowski voted with 10 other Republicans and all members of the Democratic caucus to break the filibuster of raising the debt ceiling.
-However, she voted with all Republicans against the bill to raise the debt ceiling.
+On October 7, Murkowski voted with 10 other Republicans and all members of the Democratic caucus to break the filibuster of raising the debt ceiling, but also voted with all Republicans against the bill to raise the debt ceiling.

 On February 5, 2022, Murkowski joined Arkansas Governor Asa Hutchinson in condemning the Republican National Committee's censure of Representatives Adam Kinzinger and Liz Cheney for supporting and participating in the Select Committee of the U.S. House that was tasked with investigating the January 6 United States Capitol attack.
-The RNC contended that the Capitol riot was "legitimate political discourse."
-During her 2022 reelection campaign, Murkowski was supported by Democratic colleagues, including Jeanne Shaheen, and Independent Senator Angus King.